Restaurant Style Salsa – the best! (with Video)

 And their salsa.
 Oh, my — their salsa.
 I could literally drink the stuff.
 But I don’t – obviously.
 Because….chips.
 So there’s another week’s worth of calories.

 I made a couple batches of this while I was testing the recipe so I texted my neighbor, Julie.
-I’m always pawning food off on them but oddly enough, they don’t seem to mind.
+I’m always pawning food off on my neighbors but oddly enough, they don’t seem to mind.
 Anyways, I texted and asked if she wanted some salsa.

 Julie: “No, I’m really picky about salsa, I only like it at Mexican Village.” <— That’s the restaurant we like too.